Reconstructing Embodied Musical knowledge At the Keyboard

 Among the great variety of objects of the past that inhabit museums, musical instruments are in a category of their own: if kept silent, music cannot be; if played, their materiality is endangered.
 These instruments are at risk of being silenced forever, as their conservation becomes the priority.

-To ensure access for future generations, a radical intervention is needed, to comprehensively study how they sounded and played when they were new, as well as their design principles and construction processes, so that they may be reconstructed, played, and heard both materially and virtually.
+To ensure access for future generations, a radical intervention is needed to comprehensively study how they sounded and played when they were new, as well as their design principles and construction processes.
+This knowledge is essential so that they may be reconstructed, played, and heard both materially and virtually.

-To investigate the sound of these objects, we have developed a new research framework ‘Cognitive and Digital Organology’ (CaDO) that builds new bridges between organology, performance practice research, and cognitive sciences.
+To investigate the sound of these objects, we have developed a new research framework called ‘Cognitive and Digital Organology’ (CaDO).
+This framework builds new bridges between organology, performance practice research, and cognitive sciences.

 Embodied Cognitive Science